ActiveQuery/Governance/CONTRIBUTION_POLICY.md

 | Unlicensed |  |

 ### 3.B.
 Special Clauses
-Incase dependencies might specify additional license clauses, that would introduce restriction of use, legal compliance must be verified before hand.
+In case dependencies might specify additional license clauses, that would introduce restriction of use, legal compliance must be verified before hand.

 ## 4. Developer Certification of Origin (DCO)